 Complications may start within months or take years to start—most get worse over time

 You can lower your chance of diabetes complications by controlling your blood sugar carefully

 People with diabetes have complications because not enough blood flows to certain parts of their body.
 Diabetes causes blood vessels to get more narrow over time.
 Blood can’t flow easily through narrowed blood vessels or reach certain areas.

 Blood vessels narrow because:

-Sugar builds up in the walls of small blood vessels, making them thicken and leak
+Sugar-based substances build up in the walls of small blood vessels, making them thicken and leak

 Narrowed blood vessels and poor circulation of your blood can cause problems all over your body.
 The complications depend on which organ is affected.
 You may have one complication or many:

 Nerves: Tingling, burning pain, or numbness in you legs and feet

 Skin: Skin sores (ulcers), infections, or slow healing wounds, particularly on your feet

 Poor blood circulation to the legs can cause you to need an amputation of your foot or part of your leg.